Maiichi/ft_transcendence/README.md

 #### Swagger
 Swagger is a tool that can be used to document and describe REST APIs.
 It can be used to generate documentation, client SDKs, and test cases for your APIs.

-#### Before running the project make sure you have updated your package.json file
+#### :stop_sign: Before running the project make sure you have updated your package.json file
     yarn install

 ### SWAGGER URL (to test API's)